YadavAashutosh/GestureVox-AR-Voxel-Builder/README.md

 <br/>

 > **⚠️ HONEST STATUS: The app runs and gestures work — but gesture accuracy and AR tracking still need a lot of work.
 This is an early alpha.
-Contributions, fixes, and improvements are very welcome!**
+Contributions, fixes, and improvements are very welcome!!**

 </div>